Mikoyan-Gurevich MiG-21: Later years

-On 10 August 1999, two MiG-21FLs of the Indian Air Force intercepted and shot down a Pakistani Bréguet 1150 Atlantic maritime patrol aircraft with an R-60 missile after it allegedly entered Indian airspace for surveillance, killing all 16 on board.
+On 10 August 1999, two MiG-21FLs of the IAF intercepted and shot down a Pakistani Bréguet 1150 Atlantic maritime patrol aircraft with an R-60 missile after it allegedly entered Indian airspace for surveillance, killing all 16 on board.
+In December 2013, the MiG-21FL variants were decommissioned by the IAF.
+The aircraft was further involved during the 2019 India–Pakistan border skirmishes, with a PAF F-16 shooting down an IAF MiG-21, whose pilot was captured and later returned to India.